teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 ## Outputs and results

-At this stage, all elements are complete : we have the list of pseudo-spectra with an annotation, either as a chemical standard from the database, or an unknown occurring in a sizeable fraction of the injections.
-The only things left to do is to calculate relative intensities for the pseudo-spectra, and to put the results in an easy-to-use table.
-This table consists of two parts.
+At this stage, all elements are complete: we have the list of pseudo-spectra with an annotation, either as a chemical standard from the database, or an unknown occurring in a sizeable fraction of the injections.
+The only thing left to do is to calculate relative intensities for the pseudo-spectra, and to put the results in an easy-to-use table.
+This table consists in two parts.
 The first part is the information on the “features”, which here are the pseudo-spectra.
 The second part of the table contains the intensities of these features in the individual injections.

 ![Match spectra](../../images/tuto_gcms_finale_table.png "Final table with unknowns and compounds found during **metaMS** processus")